 The Tower of London is one of the most important historical buildings in all of the UK.
 And with that, an essential addition to any London itinerary.

-Most interesting, in my opinion, are the grizzly tales of famous executions at the Tower of London.
+There have also been many famous executions at the Towers.
 Guy Fawkes, Anne Boleyn, and Thomas Cromwell to name but a few.
-It’s this gory history, which has earned the castle a spooky reputation.
+It’s this darker history which has earned the castle a spooky reputation.

-The famous Yeoman Warder Tour is the perfect way to learn all about it.
-Be warned; however, there are areas of the tour that may be frightening for young children.
-I remember my Mum taking me as a little kid, and I was far from impressed at the time.
+The famous Yeoman Warder Tour is the perfect way to learn all about the towers grizzly past.
+Worth noting that areas of the tour that may be frightening for young children.

 Next up, cross over the legendary Tower Bridge to The Shard.
 One of the newest additions to London’s skyline, The Shard is one of the most recognisable skyscrapers in the city.

-Designed to resemble a shard of glass, the whopping 95-storey structure is home to some of the most high-end offices, restaurants and hotels in London – as well as London’s highest viewpoint.
+Designed to resemble a shard of glass, the whopping 95-storey structure is home to some of the most high-end offices, restaurants and hotels in London.
+It’s also London’s highest viewpoint.

-Natalie and I went to the Shard on one of our first dates, not too long after its opening in 2013.
-We enjoyed a glass of champagne from the viewing deck, which although expensive, was worth it for the unrivalled views over the city.
+Natalie and I went to the View from the Shard not long after its opening in 2013.
+We enjoyed a glass of champagne from the viewing deck.
+Expensive but worth it for unrivalled views over the city.

 Vegan?
 Check out this Vegan Guide to Borough Market.